ErikMcClure/sweetiebot/README.md

 # Sweetie Bot
 Sweetie Bot is an administration bot for Discord servers.
 Her primary function is anti-spam, by detecting potential spammers, silencing them, and deleting their messages.
 This helps immunize the chat against bot raids.
-She also keeps a log of the chat and it's users, and provides a command to find the last message that pinged a given user.
+She also keeps a log of the chat and its users, and provides a command to find the last message that pinged a given user.

 ### To add Sweetie Bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948358).

-**If you have questions about Sweetie Bot, please join it's [support channel](https://discord.gg/t2gVQvN)**
+**If you have questions about Sweetie Bot, please join its [support channel](https://discord.gg/t2gVQvN)**

-**If you use Sweetie Bot, consider [contributing to it's Patreon](https://www.patreon.com/erikmcclure) to help pay for hosting and maintenence costs.**
+**If you use Sweetie Bot, consider [contributing to its Patreon](https://www.patreon.com/erikmcclure) to help pay for hosting and maintenence costs.**

 ## Compiling
 **You only need to follow these steps if you are hosting the bot yourself.** If you would simply like to add the public instance of the bot to your server, use the link above.
 Sweetie Bot uses Go and MariaDB for a database backend.
 Install at least [Go 1.5](https://golang.org/dl/) (required for some language constructs) on your computer and [MariaDB 10.1](https://downloads.mariadb.org/) (required for utf8mb4 support).
 After cloning the project, `sweetiebot.sql` is included in the main folder directory.
 Run it from HiediSQL or your command line and it will create the necessary sweetiebot database.

-Three files are necessary for sweetiebot to run that are never uploaded to the git repo:
+Three files are necessary for sweetiebot to run that are never uploaded to the Git repository:

 * `db.auth`: Database connection string
 * `token`: Bot token used for login.
 [Create an application](https://discordapp.com/developers/applications/me#top) and turn it into a Bot User to get one.